 The renowned Kanchipuram silk saree is customarily a hand-woven saree made out of mulberry silk, made in the by lanes of the town of Kanchipuram in Tamil Nadu, India.
 Kanchipuram has eminent sanctuaries included by unmistakable engineering and is otherwise called the ‘City of thousand sanctuaries’.
 Verifiably, the starting point of the Kanchipuram Silk can be followed back to around 400 years amid the rule of King Krishna Deva-Raya of the Chola Dynasty, when two noteworthy weaving networks of Andhra Pradesh-the Devangas and the Saligars, moved to this town.
 The rich sanctuary culture and the utilization and routine with regards to wearing silk in customs, weddings, and services in this curious old town are said to be the motivation behind why the weaver networks settled here.
 These two weaving networks were, and still are, only recognized worldwide for their abilities at weaving silk.

-You will see many ladies wearing this style in parties and important occasions.
-Kanchipuram silk sarees has a uniqueness about it which no other saree can have.
-May be this is the reason why film stars are seen wearing it so lavishly in grand parties.
+You will see many ladies wearing this style at parties and important occasions.
+Kanchipuram silk sarees have a uniqueness about it which no other saree can have.
+Maybe this is the reason why film stars are seen wearing it so lavishly in grand parties.

 Creation of a Kanchipuram Silk Sari